HelsinkiUniCollab/WeatherBasedRecommender/docs/database.md

 To access the databases, you need credentials.
 The username for both databases is `helsinkiunicollab`.
 Please ask a team member for the respective passwords.

-To securely store the passwords, add them to as environment variables DEVELOPMENT_DB_URI and MONGO_URI in an `.env` file in the project root directory.
+To securely store the passwords, add them to as environment variable `DEVELOPMENT_DB_URI` in an `.env` file in the project root directory.
 You can do that using the script, instructions given in the [README.md](/README.md).

 ## Cluster and IP Restrictions